Bulova is one of the longest running brands in the US watch and clock-making industry. This American brand was founded in 1875 in downtown New York.

 Considering that it has quite a wide range of watches produced, the high-end timepieces are usually being compared to other quartz watches when it comes to quality.

-Nonetheless, another threat to its brand name is the counterfeit imitations being sold at extremely cheaper price.
+Nonetheless, another threat to its brand name is the counterfeit imitations being sold at a much cheaper price.

 Are Bulova watches good quality?